Jennievon/number-guessing-game/README.md

 npx hardhat test
 npx hardhat help
 ```
-5. A `.env` file should be created in the project root containing the private keys of the two accounts used by the
+5. An `.env` file should be created in the project root containing the private keys of the two accounts used by the
 sample, `APP_DEV_PK` and `END_USR_PK`.
 A third key `CHEAT_PK` can optionally be included to include the PK of an
 account that tries to cheat the game using the scripts in `demo-utils`, though this is optional for running of the game
 and primarily used for demo purposes.
 Should you wish to deploy the game against Arbitrum the API key should also be